deathlesz/habit-tracker/docs/feature-set.md

 When a specific habit is completed, a characteristic sound is made.

 In the statistics for a specific habit, the current day is marked as `All completed`, the series for the particular habit continues.

-## Features that are out of scope

-1. **Optional** habit selection from the catalogue of popular habits;
-1. Statistics for a specific habit;
-1. Strike system.